 Table of Contents

-Before proceeding with the tutorial, it is recommended to ensure that your system is updated with the latest packages.
+Before proceeding with the tutorial, we recommend updating your system with the latest packages with the following command:

 sudo dnf upgrade --refresh

-Installing OnlyOffice on Rocky Linux first involves downloading the official RPM package from the OnlyOffice website.
-This process can be quickly completed through the command line terminal using the ‘wget’ command.
-With this approach, you can ensure you get the most up-to-date and stable version of OnlyOffice.
+To install OnlyOffice on Rocky Linux, download the official RPM package from the OnlyOffice website.
+You can quickly do this through the command line terminal using the ‘wget’ command.
+This approach ensures you receive the most up-to-date and stable version of OnlyOffice:

-Once you have successfully downloaded the official RPM package from the OnlyOffice website, the next step is to install OnlyOffice on your Rocky Linux system.
-This can be done by executing the following command in the terminal.
+Once you have downloaded the official RPM package from the OnlyOffice website, the next step is installing OnlyOffice on your Rocky Linux system.

 sudo dnf install onlyoffice-desktopeditors.x86_64.rpm

-The second method for installing OnlyOffice on Rocky Linux involves using the Flatpak package manager, which is natively installed on Rocky Linux unless removed.
-Flatpak is a popular third-party installation package manager, similar to Snap, that provides easy access to the latest packages and binary updates.
+To install OnlyOffice on Rocky Linux using the second method, use the Flatpak package manager.
+Rocky Linux natively includes Flatpak unless it’s been removed.
+Flatpak, similar to Snap, is a popular third-party installation package manager that offers easy access to the latest packages and binary updates.

 sudo dnf install flatpak -y